Call now in confidence immediate help & advice 24/7

 If you undergo your detox at a rehab centre, then it is likely that you will be assisted by the prescription drug Librium.
 Librium is a medication commonly given to those struggling with alcohol withdrawal symptoms and anxiety.

-You may also be prescribed Chlordiazepoxide or Acamprosate [36], alongside specific anti-anxiety medications like SSRIs [37].
+You may also be prescribed Chlordiazepoxide or Acamprosate at rehab [36], alongside specific anti-anxiety medications like SSRIs [37].
 Detox with the support of medicine is known as a medically-assisted detox.

 This is just one of several prescription drugs that are commonly used to tackle addiction at a drug or alcohol rehab clinic in Devon.